 The world is becoming more and more our own prison.
 The prison of nuclear progress.

-If we do not do anything against it today they will thank us tomorrow for our silence and for being "reasonable".
+If we do not do anything against it today

+they will thank us tomorrow

+for our silence and for being "reasonable."
 Each of us has to think about what he can do.

 Each of us at his own place.

-This time we won't forget.
-(Aicher-Scholl 1986: 3)
+This time we won't forget (3).

-'Do the graves make a murmur?': On abject realities
+3. 'Do the graves make a murmur?': On Abject Realities

-In Deracination, Walter Davis argues that Japanese hibakusha are 'the expressive figura of death incarnate' (2001: 107).
-Survivors are compelled not only to 'live death' (107), but also to repeatedly exorcise its taint, through catharsis or expulsion, in a perpetual regurgitation of the violence of atomic devastation.
-Importantly the destruction wrought by the explosion of the Chernobyl reactor arguably occurred in more ambiguous terms than the detonation of the A-bomb: secretive and censored, the radioactive fallout that poisoned Pripyat and the surrounding villages and townships was invisible, an elusive, creeping threat: 'No one could understand anything, that was the scariest thing...
-The sun is out, and the birds are flying, and the swallows, it starts raining - but he's dead' (Alexievich 1997: 111).
+In Deracination (2001), Walter Davis argues that Japanese hibakusha are 'the expressive figura of death incarnate' (107).
+Survivors are compelled not only to 'live death' (Davis 107), but also to repeatedly exorcise its taint, through catharsis or expulsion, in a perpetual regurgitation of the violence of atomic devastation.
+Importantly, the destruction wrought by the explosion of the Chernobyl reactor arguably occurred in more ambiguous terms than the denotation of the A-bomb: secretive and censored, the radioactive fallout that poisoned Pripyat and the surrounding villages and townships was invisible, an elusive, creeping threat: 'No one could understand anything, that was the scariest thing...The sun is out, and the birds are flying, and the swallows, it starts raining-but he's dead' (Alexievich, 111).
 Combined with official insistence that the damage from the power station had been contained, and ongoing misinformation about the extent of the disaster, Chernobyl is figured in obscure and intangible terms.
-Sarah Phillips notes that the first radio broadcast 'alerting citizens to the accident did not come until thirty-five hours after the explosion' (2004: 161), and only appeared in the newspaper three days later on 29 April, camouflaged in the weather section of Vecherni Kiev (Evening Kiev):
+Sarah Phillips notes that the first radio broadcast 'alerting citizens to the accident did not come until 35 hours after the explosion', and only appeared in the newspaper three days later on April 29, camouflaged in the 'Weather' section of Vecherni Kiev (Evening Kiev):

-"An accident occurred at the Chernobyl Atomic Energy Station; one of the atomic reactors was damaged.
+An accident occurred at the Chernobyl Atomic Energy Station; one of the atomic reactors was damaged.
 Measures have been undertaken to eliminate the consequences of the accident.
 Aid is being given to those affected.
-A government commission has been set up."
-(Evening Kiev qtd in Phillips 2004: 161)
+A government commission has been set up (qu.
+Phillips 2004: 161).